aau-claaudia/ailab-docs/docs/getting-started/running-applications.md

     #### Checking the status of compuite nodes
     It is often desirable to monitor the resource status of the compute nodes when you wish to run a job.
 We recommend looking at our guide [Checking the status of compute nodes](/additional-guides/checking-the-status-of-compute-nodes) to get familiar with Slurm queue commands.

+    #### Checkpointing
+    Checkpointing is a technique used to ensure that your computational jobs can be resumed from a previously saved state in case of interruptions or failures.
+This [guide](/application-guides/checkpointing) outlines how to implement and use checkpointing effectively within your jobs using Python, TensorFlow and PyTorch.

 <!-- NOT RELEVANT FOR NOW WITH ONLY L4 GPUS
 #### Execute with specific GPU